ChatModel: Automating Reference Model Design and Verification with LLMs: Introduction

 To overcome these limitations, we introduce \textbf{ChatModel}, an end-to-end platform designed for agile generation and verification of reference models, as illustrated in Figure~\ref{fig:Framework}.
-The ChatModel platform leverages a multi-agent LLM system comprising two integrated groups: one standardizes design specifications, while the other automates the generation and validation of reference models.
-By adaptively decomposing complex design tasks into specialized subtasks, ChatModel facilitates the rapid construction of corresponding design Intermediate Representations (IR) and their associated reference models.
-Consequently, the ChatModel enables agile reference modeling, thereby substantially reducing both the time and effort required for the model design and validation.
-The contributions of our work are summarized as follows: In the first phase, \textit{specification standardization agents group} automates the standardization process based on design specifications, transforming non-standard specifications into a standardized Intermediate Representation (IR).
-This IR functions as a novel domain-specific language for describing reference models.
-In the second phase, \textit{reference model generation agents group} utilizes the generated Design IR to implement the Hierarchical Agile Modeling (HAM) flow for reference model generation.
-HAM employs an adaptive task planning algorithm to devise the construction strategy for the reference model, facilitating automated generation and verification from module to subsystem to system in a ``building block'' manner.
+The ChatModel leverages a multi-agent LLM system comprising two integrated groups: one standardizes design specifications, while the other automates the generation and validation of reference models.
+By adaptively decomposing complex design tasks into specialized subtasks, ChatModel facilitates the rapid construction of the corresponding design Intermediate Representations (IR).
+The Design IR serves as the input to the Hierarchical Agile Modeling (HAM) flow to generate the reference model.
+By employing an adaptive task planning algorithm, HAM facilitates automated and scalable generation and verification of reference models, seamlessly progressing from module to subsystem to system in a ``building block'' manner.